The page has been translated by Gen AI.

 6. When the upgrade is complete, select the Node Pool tab.
 Go to the Node Pool page.

 7. Click the More button of the node pool item and click Node Pool Upgrade.
-It will move to the Node Pool Version Upgrade popup window.
+The Node Pool Version Upgrade popup window opens.

 8. Node Pool Version Upgrade After checking the message in the popup window, click the Confirm button.